ECT Treatment: A History of Helping Patients

 The study compared 70 patients with depression who were treated with ECT to a control group of 68 patients with depression who were not given any treatment.

-The researchers found that 80% of the patients treated with ECT experienced symptomatic improvement, versus only 50% of the control group; one year after discharge, 17% of the treated patients had relapsed as compared to 40% of the untreated patients; and the average length of hospitalization for the treatment group was 5 months and 9 days, as compared to 21 months for the control group.
+The researchers found that 80% of the patients treated with ECT experienced symptomatic improvement, versus only 50% of the control group.
+One year after discharge, 17% of the treated patients had relapsed as compared to 40% of the untreated patients, The average length of hospitalization for the treatment group was 5 months and 9 days, as compared to 21 months for the control group.

 Interestingly, in terms of side effects they noted:

 “Although mild amnestic and confusional syndromes were frequently encountered for a few hours to two weeks after four or more treatments, we have never observed any real or persistent deterioration in any of our patients, whereas the opposite was seemingly true in some patients, who subsequent to shock therapy displayed a far more efficient intellectual as well as emotional adaptability to their environment than ever before in their life.”